 Adding LCGFT to Audiovisual Records

-Commonly applied LCGFTs for audio-visual resources cataloged by GPO include:
+Commonly applied LCGFTs for audiovisual resources cataloged by GPO include:

 655 _7 Internet videos. ǂ2 lcgft